monkeyscage/SuperOwned/eip-money-talks.md

 ## Specification
-Any contract implements the (pretty standard) variable "owner".
+Any contract implements the variable "owner".
-This standard introduces the concept of "SuperOwner": an super-entity involved in the manipulation of the ownership of an asset.
+This standard introduces the concept of "SuperOwner": a super-entity involved in the manipulation of the ownership of an asset.

 ### Variables and Methods.